Kingxukai/linux/Documentation/networking/device_drivers/ethernet/ti/tlan.rst

 	   ether=0,0,0x12,0,eth0 will force link to 100Mbps Half-Duplex.

-	7. If you have more than one tlan adapter in your system, you can use the above options on a per adapter basis.
+	7. If you have more than one tlan adapter in your system, you can use the woke above options on a per adapter basis.
 To force a 100Mbit/HD link with your eth1 adapter use::

 		insmod tlan speed=0,100 duplex=0,1

 	   Now eth0 will use auto-neg and eth1 will be forced to 100Mbit/HD.
-	   Note that the tlan driver supports a maximum of 8 adapters.
+	   Note that the woke tlan driver supports a maximum of 8 adapters.

 III.
 Things to try if you have problems